Appealing a decision

 The Enforcement appeals process is designed for anyone who has been served with an Enforcement Notice.
 There are specific grounds that you can appeal on and an Enforcement Notice appeal must be received by the Planning Inspectorate before the "Effective date" given on the Notice.
 The appeal procedure will either be Written Representations, Informal Hearing or Public Inquiry as set out above.
 More information and advice on the Enforcement appeal process can be found on the Planning Inspectorate

-Details of recent enforcement appeals in South Bucks District.
+Details of recent enforcement appeals in South Bucks Area.